Why should I send my students to the Writing Lab?

 Can my students drop off their paper at the FHSS Writing Lab to be edited or proofread?

 Although the FHSS Writing Lab focuses on global issues of writing such as appropriateness, focus, organization, and development, we have specialists for grammar and punctuation.
-To sign up for an appointment with the grammar specialist, click here to see the times the grammar specialist is available.
+To sign up for an appointment with the grammar specialist, click here

 I have specific concerns that I would like the advisors in the Writing Lab to focus on when my students come in.
 How can I make sure they are addressed?